If you want to have an overdue fine heard in court, you will need to:

 Strawberry Hills NSW 2012

 - Your application may take up to 6 weeks to assess from the date you submit it.
+Your fine will be placed on hold while your application is being assessed.

 - Once you've received your CAN, it's too late to withdraw from attending court.
 If you've changed your mind, contact the court listed in your CAN and ask them about your options.